histodiffusion/histodiffusion.github.io/docs/publications/cvprw_24.md

 ![CVPRW_res](/img/cvpr24w/zooming.png)

-we demonstrate a decompression pipeline, where we re-synthesize patches at all magnifications of the image, stored as SSL embeddings.
+We demonstrate a decompression pipeline, where we re-synthesize patches at all magnifications of the image, stored as SSL embeddings.
 The decompression is performed by initializing the diffusion process at a single magnification from an intermediate timestep ($t=500$), using an upsampled version of the previous magnification patch.